jaumlrc/ProphET/README.md

     --gff_in - Bacterial GFF file

-    --gff_trna - Optional parameter, in case the tRNA are reported in a separate GFF please provide it here <(Optional)>
+    --gff_trna - Optional parameter, in case the tRNAs are reported in a separate GFF please provide it here <(Optional)>

     --outdir - output directory